chinamike65/hugo-tuolesi/content/book3/book3en.md

 2. The Ten Ways of Karma

-We have already understood the essential characteristics of karma and the importance of cause and effect, but we still do not necessarily understand what is good karma and what is bad karma, because cause and effect are very subtle, so how do we determine in the future that what you do good karma?
+We have already understood the essential characteristics of karma and the importance of cause and effect, but we still do not necessarily understand what is good karma and what is bad karma, because cause and effect are very subtle, so how do we determine in the future that what you do is good karma?

 According to the "Kusa Lun":